USS Green Bay begins patrol

 SASEBO, Japan (Jan.
-25, 2017) Landing craft utility (LCU) 1666, assigned to Naval Beach Unit (NBU) 7, approaches the amphibious transport dock ship USS Green Bay (LPD 20) during an ammunition onload.
+25, 2017) Quartermaster Seaman Josephine Sablan takes bearing readings while standing watch on the bridge wing aboard the amphibious transport dock ship USS Green Bay (LPD 20) during a sea and anchor evolution.
 Green Bay is on a routine patrol, operating in the Indo-Asia-Pacific region to enhance partnerships and be a ready response force for any type of contingency.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Kaleb R. Staples/Released)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Chris Williamson/Released)

 |Date Taken: